 The Tampere conclusions adopted by the European Council in October 1999 under the Finnish Presidency deeply influenced EU migration & asylum policies.
-This conference, more than celebrating their 20th anniversary, will explore upcoming developments: a new strategic agenda to be adopted by the European Council; a renewed Parliament and Commission with new policy priorities following the European elections; and a five-year programme (2020-2024) including migration and asylum policies that should also be adopted by the European Council.
+The conference, more than celebrating their 20th anniversary, explored upcoming developments: a new strategic agenda to be adopted by the European Council; a renewed Parliament and Commission with new policy priorities following the European elections; and a five-year programme (2020-2024) including migration and asylum policies that should also be adopted by the European Council.

-EMN Finland, the Odysseus Academic Network and the European Policy Centre (EPC) organise this event to provide ideas and suggestions for the five-year programme mentioned above.
-A call for contributions has been launched to fuel the five preparatory workshops in charge of drafting papers to be discussed at the conference.
-A final document will be presented after the conference to the EU institutions, and to the Member States for discussion.
-The conference follows the structure of the Tampere conclusions as following:
+EMN Finland, the Odysseus Academic Network and the European Policy Centre (EPC) organized this event to provide ideas and suggestions for the five-year programme mentioned above.
+A call for contributions was launched to fuel the preparatory workshops in charge of drafting papers to be discussed at the conference.
+The workshops were organized with the kind Support of the Friedrich Naumann Foundation (FNF).
+A final document will be soon presented to the EU institutions, and to the Member States for discussion.
+The conference followed the structure of the Tampere conclusions:

 Workshops were opened by interventions synthesizing each specific introductory note.
 They left ample time for discussion with participants and they were attended by stakeholders and policy-makers – from Europe as well as other parts of the world – who brought their diverse points of view to the table.
 Workshops were introduced by top specialists in their field.
 The results of the conference will be shared widely including with the EU institutions and Member States who may take them into consideration in their further discussions.